Eben Etzebeth

 Eben Etzebeth (born 29 October 1991) is a South African professional rugby union player who currently plays for the Sharks in the United Rugby Championship and the South Africa national team.
-He made his international debut for the Springboks in 2012 and has since won over 130 caps, making him the Springboks' most capped player.
-His regular playing position is as a tighthead lock (number 4).
+He made his international debut for the Springboks in 2012 and has since played 141 caps, making him the Springboks' most capped player.
+His regular playing position is as a loosehead lock (number 4 in South Africa).

+Early life

+Etzebeth was born into a family of professional wrestlers and grew up in Parow.
+He was a late bloomer in terms of height and weight, as he was a winger, centre or even a fly-half when he started 7th grade equivalent, as he stood only 1.5m tall at around 56kg in the school's B-team.
+He was also a sprinter and high jumper.
+In 11th grade he had a 50cm growth spurt and gained 50kg of mass, which facilitated his move from the backs to becoming a lock.

 Club career

 Western Province and Stormers

 Etzebeth entered the Western Province youth structures in 2009, featuring in the Under-18 Craven Week tournament.
 In 2011, his career moved up a gear when he was part of the side which won the Varsity Cup, however injury stalled his progress in the second half of the year and he was unable to play any part in the 2011 Currie Cup.